Tracey Wainman: Competitive career

 Wainman began the next season by winning gold at the 1981 Skate Canada International.
 The Canadian Press named her the Female Athlete of the Year.
 However, she struggled at the 1982 Canadian Championships, falling three times in the long program and finishing third overall.
 She was not assigned to Worlds.
 The media's highlighting of her errors affected her mental focus—"Every time I made a mistake it was magnified.
 The media would report every fall.
 And then I started being afraid of making a mistake.
 So in training, I would try a jump and change my mind in mid-air," Wainman later stated.
 She was also undergoing a teenage growth spurt; she grew six inches in two years and put on weight as her figure developed.

 At the start of the 1982–83 season, the CFSA stripped Wainman of an international assignment in the Netherlands, criticizing the 14-year-old's work ethic.
 After placing 7th at the 1983 Canadian Championships, she stopped skating entirely for a year.

 When Wainman resumed skating in the spring of 1984, she returned to her old coach, Ellen Burka, at the Toronto Cricket Club.
 Burka taught her from scratch—the teenager had lost most of her skills and had a fear of jumping.

+She began her comeback at the 1985 Canadian National Championships by leading the field after the first phase, compulsory figures—then worth 30% of the final score.
+After falling on a planned Triple Salchow+Double Toe Loop combination in her short program, she was left with required element scores as low as 4.0.
+In the long program, she again failed to complete her sole planned triple jump, the Salchow.
+Further errors on other significant elements left her off the podium.

-Returning to the Canadian Championships in February 1986, Wainman won her second national title and was assigned to her third international championships, the 1986 Worlds.
+Returning to the Canadian Championships in February 1986, Wainman unexpectedly won her second national title, the judges putting her ahead of reigning champion Elizabeth Manley.
+She was assigned to her third international championships, the 1986 Worlds.
 After placing 5th in compulsory figures and 11th in both the short and free programs, she came in 9th overall at the event in Geneva, Switzerland.

 The CFSA passed her over for international assignments the following season—allegedly because they disapproved of her undisciplined off-ice behavior.
 Wainman decided to retire from competitive skating and then skated professionally with shows including Holiday on Ice and Ice Capades.